laurenelee/how-i-work/how-to-work-with-me-as-your-manager.md

 - I’m a morning person and usually do my best critical thinking before noon ☕
 - I love actionable content and hate fluff.
 Make it clear, sharp, and skimmable ✏️
 - I thrive on momentum.
 Shipping small things fast and experimenting gives us data and energy ✨

+## 📝 Feedback is Always Welcome

+I always welcome feedback.
+Whether it's about how I show up or how we work together, you can drop it in our 1:1 doc, DM me, or say it in the moment.
+Your input helps me grow, and I genuinely appreciate it.

 ## 🎯 Final Thought